Reading and Checking Motherboard ID

 prompts that thels

-command is not found; in this case, you can enter the following command to install the command:sudo apt-get install usbutils
+command is not found, you can enter the following command to install the command:sudo apt-get install usbutils

 lsusb

-produces no response.
-This is a system issue beyond our control; you will need to replace the system or use a confirmed working system. - The information shown below appears.
-Please note that this is only for reference.
+results in no response, this indicates a system issue, and we cannot help.
+You need to replace the system or use a confirmed normal system. - If the information shown in the image below appears, please note that this is just a reference.
 You only need to confirm that

 1d50:606f